 The bill, S.B.
 No. 1037, amends the Government Code and Local Government Code regarding the issuance of anticipation notes and certificates of obligation by governing bodies of issuers.
-It introduces new restrictions on the authorization of anticipation notes, stating that they cannot be issued if a bond proposition for the same purpose was rejected by voters in the past five years, if the amount exceeds five percent of the governing body's total outstanding bonded indebtedness, or if a petition against the issuance is signed by at least five percent of registered voters.
-However, exceptions are made for cases described in Section 271.056 of the Local Government Code and for compliance with state or federal laws if the issuer has been notified of noncompliance.
+It introduces new restrictions on the authorization of anticipation notes, stating that they cannot be issued if a bond proposition for the same purpose was rejected by voters in the past five years, if the note exceeds five percent of the issuer's total outstanding bonded indebtedness, or if a petition against the issuance is signed by at least five percent of registered voters.
+However, exceptions are made for cases that comply with specific local government regulations or state and federal laws.

 Statutes affected: